waigo/waigo/docs/getting_started/BuildWorkflowLiveReload.md

 # Build workflow and Live reload

 When developing an app it's annoying if you have to constantly restart the server to see your latest changes.
-Generally speaking, developers will use a tool to monitor source code for changes and automatically restart the server and rebuild front-end assets if necessary.
+Generally speaking, developers will use a tool to monitor source code for changes and automatically restart the server and rebuild front-end assets when necessary.

 Waigo comes with a set of built-in [gulp](http://gulpjs.com/) scripts which do just that for you.
 And you can add them to your Waigo app using the CLI tool.